1001 - Public Communications

 4. The grade(s) of students to whom the display or distribution is intended.

 Within five working days of submission, the superintendent [or designee] will render a decision whether the material violates the guidelines in Subsection I or the time, place, and manner restrictions in Subsection III of this policy.
-In the event that permission to distribute the material is denied, the person submitting the request will be informed of the reasons for the denial.
-Permission to distribute material does not imply agreement with the contents by the district, administration, board, or the individual reviewing the material submitted.
+In the event that permission to distribute the material is denied, the person submitting the request should be informed of the reasons for the denial.
+Permission to distribute material does not imply agreement with the contents by the district, the administration, the board, or the individual reviewing the material submitted.

 III.
 TIME, PLACE, AND MANNER OF DISTRIBUTION